qiangxinglin/docker-autobuild/lookbusy/README.md

 ![](https://img.shields.io/badge/PowerPC_64_le-blueviolet)
 ![](https://img.shields.io/badge/IBM_Z-blue)

 This the docker image for lookbusy.
-这个是 Lookbusy Docker Image, 这个 Image 包含专门针对 Oralce 的一键部署脚本, 并可以自动达成 10% 的网络占用 (通过每秒 ping 100 次 1.1.1.1)

 Lookbusy is a tool for making systems busy.
 It uses relatively simple techniques to generate CPU activity, memory and disk utilization and traffic.